Home » GI Bill » Fresno, California BAH Rates, Education, Cost of Living

 • MHA is calculated based on the zip code of where you physically attend most of your classes.

-• The Post 9/11 GI Bill can be transferred to a spouse or dependents but you must still be on active duty to transfer.
+• The Post-9/11 GI Bill can be transferred to a spouse or dependents, but you must still be on active duty to transfer it.

 • The Yellow Ribbon Program offers financial support in specific situations where the GI Bill does not fully cover the cost of tuition at participating colleges